angelr1076/rails-blog/README.md

 ![Settings Window](https://res.cloudinary.com/angelrodriguez/image/upload/v1540985055/doggie-bloggie.png)

 Feel free to play around and have fun with the site.
-You can view some of the silly posts and comments our pets exchanged in the database.
+You can view some of the silly posts and comments my pets exchanged in the database.

 * Ruby version
 2.5.1